py5coding/py5book/content/processing_mode.md

 The Python function `alter_image()` takes two parameters.
 The type hints are optional but are useful for clarity and to assist your IDE with code completion.
 The `img` parameter is in fact a `Py5Image` object.
 The `Py5Image` object has all the features of `Py5Image` objects.
 Here, we are using [](/reference/sketch_np_pixels) to alter the object's pixels with numpy broadcasting.

-Look closely at what is happening between the Java code and the Python code: a `PImage` object in Java becomes a `Py5Image` object.
+Look closely at what is happening between the Java code and the Python code: a `PImage` object in Java becomes a `Py5Image` object in Python.
 That `Py5Image` object is returned to Java, where it can be cast back to a `PImage` object.

 ```python
 def alter_image(msg: str, img: py5.Py5Image):